New England Knockouts of the Frontier League Sign First-Ever Rostered Players for the Club

 - New England Knockouts of the Frontier League Sign First-Ever Rostered Players for the Club - New England Knockouts

-- Travis Pettit Promoted to CFO of Sports Facility, LLC, Senior VP of Ops with Wild Things - Washington Wild Things
+- Stephanie Keller Promoted to VP of Entertainment & Community Relations - Washington Wild Things

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.